 Released by Roland in 1985, the all-digital TR-707 had a huge impact on early Chicago house, and acid house in particular.
 Its snare, claps, and hi-hats helped shape house’s grooving sound, while its toms featured a lovely round decay that got any body rocking.

 The TR-707 cowbell is its most recognizable facet, still ringing out today across many a track and sample pack.
-Its 15 digital sounds are sampled at 12 bits, and it can send or receive MIDI.

 Each drum has individual volume sliders and output jacks for each instrument group, which means you can multitrack every single drum into a mixer with ease.
 Okay, you can’t edit the drum sounds beyond that, but when the hi-hat sounds this good, what is there to change?